fogarecious/bevy_tutorial/README.md

 * Systems
   * [They Are Functions In Bevy](./tutorial/they_are_functions_in_bevy.md)
   * The Default Scheduler For Systems
-  * Executing Multiple Systems Simultaneously
+  * Executing Multiple Systems Simultaneously <!-- diff order, parallel, 15, recursive -->
-  * Executing Multiple Systems In Order <!-- 15, recursive -->
+  * Executing Multiple Systems In Order <!-- chain, before/after, IntoSystemConfigs -->
   * Using Local Variables In Systems
 * Resources
   * They Are Singleton Structs